john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

     >> typeof {whatever: "stuff"}
     "object"

-But there are many examples of complete counter-intuitive behaivor:
+But there are many examples of completely counter-intuitive behaivor:

     >> typeof null
     "object"